eficode-academy/github-actions-katas/labs/06-docker-image.md

 ## Build-in environment variables

-Many of the common information pices for a build is set in default environment variables.
+Many of the common information pieces for a build is set in default environment variables.

 Examples of these are: